-How interest rate swaps work (and why they're worth it).
+How interest rate swaps work (and why they're useful).

-Interest rate swaps are not widely understood, but they are a useful tool for hedging against high variable interest rate risk.
-For both existing and anticipated loans, an interest rate swap has several strategic benefits as well.
-But, to make smart use of an interest rate swap, it helps to understand how a swap works.
+Interest rate swaps are a useful tool for hedging against variable interest rate risk.
+For both existing and anticipated loans, an interest rate swap has several strategic benefits.
+To make smart use of an interest rate swap, it helps to understand how a swap works.
 Here’s what you need to know:

 With an interest rate swap, the borrower still pays the variable rate interest payment on the loan each month.
-For many loans, this is determined according to LIBOR plus a credit spread.
+For many loans, this is determined according to the applicable benchmark, (generally SOFR, plus a spread adjustment) plus a credit spread.
 Then, the borrower makes an additional payment to the lender based on the swap rate.
 The swap rate is determined when the swap is set up with the lender and is unchanging from month to month.
-Finally, the lender rebates the variable rate amount (calculated as the LIBOR portion of the rate), so that ultimately the borrower pays a fixed rate.
+Finally, the lender rebates the variable rate amount (calculated as the portion of the rate attributable to the applicable benchmark), so that ultimately the borrower pays a fixed rate.

 - Manage cash flow.